Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Abstract

 \section{Abstract}

-The \pname{Directed Steiner Network (DSN)} problem takes as input a directed edge-weighted graph $G=(V,E)$ and a set $\mc{D}\subseteq V\times V$ of $k$ demand pairs.
+The \pname{Directed Steiner Network (DSN)} problem takes as input a directed graph $G=(V,E)$ with non-negative edge-weights and a set $\mc{D}\subseteq V\times V$ of $k$ demand pairs.
 The aim is to compute the cheapest network $N\subseteq G$ for which there is an $s\to t$ path for each $(s,t)\in\mc{D}$.
 It is known that this problem is notoriously hard as there is no $k^{1/4-o(1)}$\hy{}approximation algorithm under Gap-ETH, even when parametrizing the runtime by $k$ [Dinur \& Manurangsi, ITCS 2018].
 In light of this, we systematically study several special cases of \dsn and determine their parameterized approximability for the parameter $k$.

-For the \bidsnP problem, the aim is to compute a planar optimum solution $N\subseteq G$ in a bidirected graph $G$, i.e.\ for every edge $uv$ of $G$ the reverse edge $vu$ exists and has the same weight.
+For the \bidsnP problem, the aim is to compute a solution $N\subseteq G$ whose cost is at most that of an optimum planar solution in a bidirected graph $G$, i.e., for every edge $uv$ of $G$ the reverse edge $vu$ exists and has the same weight.
 This problem is a generalization of several well-studied special cases.
 Our main result is that this problem admits a parameterized approximation scheme (PAS) for~$k$.
-We also prove that our result is tight in the sense that (a) the runtime of our PAS cannot be significantly improved, and (b) it is unlikely that a PAS exists for any generalization of \bidsnP, unless FPT=W[1].
-Additionally we study several generalizations of \bidsnP and obtain upper and lower bounds on obtainable runtimes parameterized by $k$.
+We also prove that our result is tight in the sense that (a) the runtime of our PAS cannot be significantly improved, and (b) no PAS exists for any generalization of \bidsnP, under standard complexity assumptions.
+The techniques we use also imply a polynomial-sized approximate kernelization scheme (PSAKS).
+Additionally, we study several generalizations of \bidsnP and obtain upper and lower bounds on obtainable runtimes parameterized by~$k$.

 One important special case of \dsn is the \pname{Strongly Connected Steiner Subgraph (SCSS)} problem, for which the solution network $N\subseteq G$ needs to strongly connect a given set of $k$ terminals.
-It has been observed before that for \scss a parameterized $2$-approximation exists when parameterized by~$k$ [Chitnis et~al., IPEC 2013].
+It has been observed before that for \scss a parameterized $2$-approximation exists for parameter~$k$ [Chitnis et~al., IPEC 2013].
 We give a tight inapproximability result by showing that for $k$ no parameterized $(2-\eps)$\hy{}approximation algorithm exists under Gap-ETH.
-Additionally we show that when restricting the input of \scss to bidirected graphs, the problem remains NP-hard but becomes FPT for $k$.
+Additionally, we show that when restricting the input of \scss to bidirected graphs, the problem remains NP-hard but becomes FPT for $k$.